3dot14shreyansh/message-classifier/README.md

-# message-classifier
+# message-classifier-new
-This is an end to end implementation of message classifying app
+This is a project on implementation of message classifier which classifies messages to either spam or personal.